top of page

 Preoperative design consultation photos: Frontal view, left oblique side view, and left side view.

-Primary correction of low bridge and bulbous tip requires internal framework reinforcement rather than surface augmentation.
+Primary correction of a low nasal bridge and bulbous tip requires reinforcement of the internal nasal framework rather than surface-level augmentation.

 For this reason, closed rhinoplasty korea was selected to allow precise internal structural modification without external incisions.